 I have worked on dozens of cases centered on the issue of compensation.
-See the Litigation Case History link.
+See Litigation Case History.

 In Hollywood, they say that there are only 7 stories.
 In compensation litigation, there are as many as 9 stories, and I have worked on all 9.
 I have worked on cases from Vancouver BC to Raleigh, NC, from NYC to OC, and many in-between.

 Sometimes I turn down cases after the initial conversation because I don’t think the prospective client is on the right side of the dispute.
 But in that conversation I always tell them what I would do if I was the expert on the opposing side and they are always grateful for that.
 It doesn’t matter whether they are the plaintiff or the defendant.
 I am not a “hired gun” expert.

 I do expert witness work not just for money because I do a lot of consulting, teaching, and investing for income.
 I do it because I am passionate about justice and how fortunate we are to live in a country with a true justice system.

 Helping adjudicators make better rulings is important to me.
 I work with the lawyers to ensure that the judge, jury, arbitrator, or mediator understands the complex compensation issues.
 I support my arguments with an extensive factual base.
 That is why I am so effective in compensation litigation.

 “At the time of writing I never think of what I have said before.
 My aim is not be be consistent with my previous statements on a given question, but to be consistent with truth as it may present itself to me at the given moment.
 The result has been that I have grown from truth to truth.” – Mohandas K. Gandhi (1869-1948)

 For compensation expert witness services in Canada, click here.

 (In Third Person So You Can Copy Paste)